 Cyber Warfare Operations Target Silicon Valley Assets

 Tech giants headquartered in California have found themselves on the front lines of a conflict thousands of miles away.
 Iranian cyber units have specifically named American technology firms with serious regional footprints as legitimate targets for retaliation.
-Amazon Web Services and Google Cloud Platform both maintain huge infrastructure hubs in the region that support local economies.
+Amazon Web Services and Google Cloud Platform both maintain large infrastructure hubs in the region that support local economies.
 Disruption of these services could paralyze banking, transportation, and government communications.
 Security researchers noted that the methods used in recent attacks resemble the 2012 Shamoon virus which devastated Saudi Aramco.

 New variants of this malware are capable of bypassing traditional antivirus signatures by using stolen digital certificates.
 Corporate security budgets for Middle Eastern branches have increased by 30 percent in response to these threats.
 Many firms are now repatriating sensitive data to servers located in North America or Europe.
 Total losses from service interruptions could exceed $11 billion if a major hub goes offline.